Dosage Form: tablet

 Furosemide was devoid of mutagenic activity in various strains of Salmonella typhimurium when tested in the presence or absence of an in vitro metabolic activation system, and questionably positive for gene mutation in mouse lymphoma cells in the presence of rat liver S9 at the highest dose tested.
 Furosemide did not induce sister chromatid exchange in human cells in vitro, but other studies on chromosomal aberrations in human cells in vitro gave conflicting results.
 In Chinese hamster cells it induced chromosomal damage but was questionably positive for sister chromatid exchange.
 Studies on the induction by furosemide of chromosomal aberrations in mice were inconclusive.
 The urine of rats treated with this drug did not induce gene conversion in Saccharomyces cerevisiae.

-Furosemide has been shown to cause unexplained maternal deaths and abortions in rabbits at 2, 4 and 8 times the maximal recommended human dose.
+PREGNANCY CATEGORY C - Furosemide has been shown to cause unexplained maternal deaths and abortions in rabbits at 2, 4 and 8 times the maximal recommended human dose.
 There are no adequate and well-controlled studies in pregnant women.
-Furosemide should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+FUROSEMIDE TABLET should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Treatment during pregnancy requires monitoring of fetal growth because of the potential for higher birth weights.